and May 24th, 2019

 Such is the case with the claim that Republican presidential candidate Donald Trump has been repeating over the last week and a half; the claim that hundreds or perhaps even thousands of Muslims were seen in northern New Jersey on September 11th, 2001, celebrating the attacks.

-Trump, in recent interviews with ABC’s George Stephanopoulos, and Chuck Todd of CBS’s Meet the Press, has stated that in either Jersey City or Paterson, the town’s Muslim and Arab populations were shown on television, in tailgate-style parties, celebrating the terrorist attack which brought down the Twin Towers of the World Trade Center.
+In recent interviews with ABC’s George Stephanopoulos, and Chuck Todd of CBS’s Meet the Press, Trump has stated that in either Jersey City or Paterson, the town’s Muslim and Arab populations were shown on television, in tailgate-style parties, celebrating the terrorist attack which brought down the Twin Towers of the World Trade Center.

 On ABC’s This Week, Trump told Stephanopoulos, “There were people that were cheering on the other side of New Jersey, where you have large Arab populations.
 They were cheering as the World Trade Center came down”, continuing, “It was well covered at the time”.
 Trump says he has a clear memory of this, and that many people agree with him, and remember the same thing.